-- A&HA 4079 Exploring cultural diversity: Implications for art education (2 points) - A&HA 4080 Artistic development of children (2 points) with co-requisite A&HA
+• A&HA 4079 Exploring cultural diversity: Implications for art education (2 points)

 Master of Arts (M.A.)

 Master of Education (Ed.M.)

 Doctor of Education (Ed.D.)

 Doctor of Education in the

 College Teaching of Art (Ed.D.C.T.)